9.6.4 Vitamin D

 - The Department of Health (NI) issued updated advice to the public in 2017 on how much vitamin D they need and how to obtain it.
 Full details can be found here.

 - Advising individuals to purchase over-the-counter is the preferred option for prevention of deficiency.
 For those on low-income, Healthy Start Vitamins are available.
-If a prescription is issued, licensed drops (see table) or nutritional supplements (brand names include ProD3®) should be supplied, rather than ‘specials’.
+If a prescription is issued, licensed products (see table) or nutritional supplements (brand names include ProD3®) should be supplied, rather than ‘specials’.
 Food supplements are however not subject to the same assessments for quality, safety and efficacy as licensed medicines.
 They are reasonably low cost depending on brand.

 - Muslim women are shown to be particularly at risk of vitamin D deficiency, and will need Halal certified vitamin D supplementation (Halal refers to foods or non-food items such as cosmetics or pharmaceuticals permitted by and prepared according to Islamic law.
 Officially certified Halal products should be independently confirmed as being permitted and prepared in a Halal compliant manner).
 All products in the Pro D3® range can be considered Halal.